Castcloud/Castcloud/README.md

 Check if the token is valid.

 ### Account/Settings
+There are two types of `settings`, user settings and client spesific overrides.
+User settings are shared between all clients, while client spesific settings are shared between clients with the same name.
+User spesific settings are intended for common settings with common configurations.
+If a client allow a broader (uncommon settings values) or narrower (the client does not understand the current setting value) configuraiton should clientspesific overrides be used.
+A user might use a spesific client in a different way than teir other clients, and might want to configure a client differently than the rest.
+In these cases clients should offer the abillety for users to toggle client spesific overrides of settings so that these settings don't propagate to other clients.

+ The server side does not change its behaviur depending on settings, it merly is storing them.
+It is up to the client to implement their functionality.

-There are two types of `settings`, global for all clients or client specific.
-These are stored in a json format.
-A global setting describes a function found in most clients and is common among them.
-Client specific setting are used for client specific overrides or settings that are unique to your client.
+ describes a function found in most clients and is common among them.
+Client specific setting are used for client specific overrides or settings that are unique to the client.
 In an attempt to find common ground, the following setting names are recommended for their related functionality:
 <!-- MORE STUFFS CLIENT SYNC WOPDADOPA -->

 <table style="overflow: auto;">